Major League (film): Alternate ending

-The theatrical release shows Rachel Phelps in the owner's box in the final game showing dismay with the team's success, and this is the last time she is seen in the film.
-An alternate final scene included on the "Wild Thing Edition" DVD shows a very different characterization: after the game, Lou Brown confronts Phelps over her plan to sabotage the team and tenders his resignation, before Phelps reveals the move to Miami was merely a ruse to motivate the team, as the Indians were on the verge of bankruptcy when she inherited them and she could not afford to hire star players or maintain standard amenities.
-Brown does not resign, but Phelps reasserts her authority by saying that if he shares any part of their conversation with anyone, she will fire him.
+The theatrical release shows Phelps in the owner's box in the final game showing dismay with the team's success.
+An alternate final scene included on the "Wild Thing Edition" DVD shows a different characterization: Brown confronts Phelps over her plan to sabotage the team and resigns.
+Phelps reveals that she loves the team and invented plans to move to Miami as a ruse to motivate the players.
+Brown does not resign, and Phelps says that if he shares their conversation with anyone, she will fire him.

-The film's producers said that while the twist ending worked as a resolution of the plot, they scrapped it because test audiences preferred the Phelps character as a villain.
+The film's producers said that while the twist ending worked as a resolution of the plot, they scrapped it because test screening audiences preferred Phelps as a villain.